 How often should I polish my car?

-Polish is an abrasive product built to remove oxidised paint.
-A coating shouldn't oxidise, and using a polish on it will only diminish the coating.
-If you think your car needs polishing, take it back to whoever applied the coating so they can diagnose the problem.
+Polish is an abrasive product, built to remove oxidised paint by cutting a thin layer off the surface.
+A coating shouldn't oxidise, and running a polish across it will only diminish the coating you paid for.
+The coating is the sacrificial layer now; the polish has nothing useful to do.
+If you feel your coated car needs polishing, that is a signal to take it back to whoever applied the coating so they can diagnose what is actually going on, rather than abrading it yourself.

-What this question is really about
+What the question is really asking

 - Visible swirl marks in direct sunlight that don't wash away.